-In the year 2021, this is no easy feat.
-The coronavirus pandemic made a mockery of consumers’ and business owners’ plans for 2020, and while the end of the acute phase of the pandemic is now in sight, uncertainty still reigns.
-A complete return to normalcy remains a distant goal.
+In the year 2022, this is no easy feat.
+The coronavirus pandemic made a mockery of consumers’ and business owners’ plans for 2020 and 2021, and while the end of the acute phase of the pandemic is now in sight, uncertainty still reigns.
+A complete return to normalcy remains some time off.

 Read on for a list of the top money moves you must make this year.

 Money Moves You Need to Make This Year

 We have every reason to expect an eventful year.
 Start it off on the right foot by automating your savings and investment account contributions using a low-cost money management app like Acorns.

 Then, lay the groundwork for a more prosperous future — this year and beyond — by setting ambitious savings goals, optimizing your payroll withholdings and contributions, and taking advantage of more opportunities to grow your wealth.

 Make 2022 the year you start investing for your future.
 Your first move: opening a low-cost taxable brokerage account that makes it easy to invest small chunks of change — literally, pennies on the dollar — every time you swipe your debit card.